Quirinus/MXLU_Documentation/README.md

 Add to-do stuff here.

 TO-DO (those with no names are added by Quirinus):
+- update: docs --> Characters --> Item-Only Skills page.
+Use a script to collect oskills from the oskills list in the Items section.
+Make the script format them nicely, like they are now.
+I'll also probably have to ask marco for the cotw oskills.
+Then we just need to add in descriptions manually.
+- add a note to shields that the class bonus isn't counted in, but all others are. link to the defense and block page or base items page.
 - Fix: Quest Reference: all dragon recipes use TP scroll instead of some using ID and some TP
 - Add: skill tree names to char pages
 - Change: Prefix/suffix list: Make calculators not reset the filter dropdowns/inputs.